composewell/streamly-coreutils/design/design.md

 ## End Goal

 * Clean and simple API for `coreutils`
+* Enable use of Haskell instead of shell scripting
+* No dependency on the installation of coreutils package
+* Platform independent (Linux/MacOS/Windows)
+* Concurrency support
 * Trying to avoid separate functions for a utility just because of differing paths (absolute or relative)